AndreasAugustin/go-gitmoji-cli/README.md

 ## Abstract

 [Gitmoji][gitmoji] is an emoji guide for GitHub commit messages.
-Aims to be a standarization cheatsheet - guide for using emojis on GitHub's commit messages. is a nice way to standardize commit messages with emojis.
+Aims to be a standardization cheatsheet - guide for using emojis on GitHub's commit messages. is a nice way to standardize commit messages with emojis.

 There is already a nice [gitmoji-cli][gitmoji-cli] command line interface available.